xinjiav3/NileBrownGame/_posts/2023-08-21-python_flask.md

 - Conclude setup activity by pushing a minor change to Stub.html.
 This will verify GitHub support with VSCode.
     - Click for [VSCode guide for version control](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support)
-    - Stub.html lines of code to for simple change
+    - Stub.html lines of code for simple change

 ```html
 <div class="px-5 py-5 mx-auto">